 Since you plan on entrusting me with your creations, I figure you’d like to know a little about me.
 I’ve spent my professional life making sure other people’s projects look their best.

 I work as a freelance as well as independent contract editor.
 I also currently work as a virtual assistant for a career coach and consultant, gaining insider knowledge on the job search world.
 I earned an M.S. in book publishing at Portland State University and a B.A., majoring in journalism and double minoring in English and philosophy at Gonzaga University.
 Before working for myself as an editor full time, I taught courses at PSU that focus on the writing and researching process.
-The most current one is a 300-level course where I focused on philosophy through science fiction.
+My favorite class to teach was a 300-level course where I focused on philosophy through science fiction.
 Before going back to school for my M.S., I worked in marketing for five years, first at a local office supply company My Binding, a nationwide pub trivia company Last Call Productions, and then the Oregon brewery Rogue Ales.
 My area was content writing and crafting.
 As I tried on different marketing hats, however, I soon found that I could be useful elsewhere.
 Instead of writing how-to articles or designing marketing materials for someone else’s company, I decided to help the artist or communicator directly.

 That’s where you come in.